secretstartups/handbook/readmes/bartek-marnane/index.html.md

 I’ve been at GitLab for over 4 years in a variety of Engineering Leadership positions and now look after the Expansion Development Department.
 Whenever I’ve hired or taken on new teams, there’s always a phase of learning how we work well together.
 This README aims to build trust and help alleviate some of the anxiety while we work that out.

-Find our more about me on my [team page](https://about.gitlab.com/company/team/#bmarnane) or [LinkedIn profile](https://www.linkedin.com/in/bartekmarnane/).
+Find out more about me on my [team page](https://about.gitlab.com/company/team/#bmarnane) or [LinkedIn profile](https://www.linkedin.com/in/bartekmarnane/).

 ## My Availability